Welcome to your go-to guide on Classic Dashboard Widgets!

 Topic Momentum

 The Topic Momentum widget is an extension of the Trending Themes widget.
 It gives insight into key phrases most frequently associated with a brand during a defined period.
-It provides a real-time comparison of terms in the current period's content (New), previous period's content (Vanished) and terms reoccurring in both periods (pre-existing). giving you insight into how brand perception changes over time.
+It provides a real-time comparison of terms in the current period's content (New), the previous period's content (Vanished), and terms reoccurring in both periods (pre-existing). giving you insight into how brand perception changes over time.

-Essentially, the Topic Momentum Widget shows you how the language and terms used around a topic changes in the media over time.
+Essentially, the Topic Momentum Widget shows you how the language and terms used around a topic change in the media over time.
 It can be a useful way to examine changes in brand perception and topics associated with mentions of your brand.
 This widget works best using one input.

-Keyphrase or Terminology Extraction is an automatic method for mining the most important words and phrases from text and is an immense topic in the field of Natural Language Processing (NLP).
+Key phrase or Terminology Extraction is an automatic method for mining the most important words and phrases from text and is an immense topic in the field of Natural Language Processing (NLP).
 We won't go into the algorithmic details of how this is done, but it's worth noting that it's not simply the frequency of how often a term occurs in a document that determines whether or not it's a key phrase.
-Other factors such as how common a particular word or sequence of words is in the English (or any other) language are weighed in as well.
+Other factors, such as how common a particular word or sequence of words is in the English (or any other) language, are weighed in as well.

 Enrichment: Concept

-This enrichment classifies “concepts” based on keyphrases and themes in Wikipedia.
+This enrichment classifies “concepts” based on key phrases and themes in Wikipedia.
 Meltwater has analyzed Wikipedia pages using a proprietary algorithm that finds unique keywords, phrases, and themes.
 These are then attributed to the Wiki page’s topic and the topic becomes a “concept”.
 Any document in Meltwater that contains those unique keywords, phrases, and themes will be categorized as that concept.

 Google Analytics